Man opening coconut with knife, desert island survival training.

 • Food

-• Survival Psychology
+• Survival psychology

-Instruction is hands-on, rigorous, and rooted in the real environment you’ll be operating in.
-You’ll learn not just what to do, but why it works, building understanding, not just plain technique.
+Instruction is hands-on, rigorous, and rooted in the real environment you will be operating in.
+You learn not just what to do, but why it works, building understanding rather than just technique.
+This phase establishes competence and confidence before responsibility increases.

-Phase 2: Survive — The Isolation Phase
+Phase 2: Survive, The Isolation Phase

+This is the core of the experience.
 The instructors step back.
 The group moves to a new part of the island.
 Responsibility shifts onto you.

-Now it’s your decisions:
+Now it is your decisions:

 • Building something you can actually sleep under